qaware/openapi-generator-for-spring/README.md

 See [this configuration of the integration test](openapi-generator-for-spring-test/src/test/java/de/qaware/openapigeneratorforspring/test/app32/App32Configuration.java) for a fully worked out example.

-Unfortunately, an unchecked cast is required because of an insufficient API in Spring's `org.springframework.web.method.annotation.ExceptionHandlerMethodResolver.resolveMethodByExceptionType` method, until [this PR](https://github.com/spring-projects/spring-framework/pull/26206) fixes it.

 ## Why not another library?

 This library is based on experience while using [Spring Fox](https://github.com/springfox/springfox)